GAN decoder on a quantum toric code for noise-robust quantum teleportation: Methods

 \subsection{Optimization of teleportation}

+Figure \ref{f12} illustrates how the toric code with a GAN decoder optimizes quantum teleportation.
+When Alice performs quantum teleportation of toric code data qubits to Bob, noise may introduce errors in the data qubits.
+In such cases, the GAN decoder provides Bob with an error correction strategy based on the syndromes.
+Bob then applies this strategy to correct the errors, thereby enhancing the fidelity of quantum teleportation under noisy conditions.

-The fault-tolerant method with a GAN decoder optimizes quantum teleportation through three processes.
-Firstly, the initialization process involves preparing quantum state before teleportation.
-Secondly, the teleportation is executed to transmit the quantum state.
-Thirdly, the errors occurred during the transmission are detected and corrected.
+This method involves three main processes.
+First, the initialization process prepares the quantum state prior to teleportation.
+Second, the teleportation process transmits the data qubits.
+Third, errors that occur during transmission are detected and corrected.
+The following provides a detailed description of these three processes.